 Guild is installed from PyPI using

 pip.
-Refer to Installing pip to ensure you have it
+Refer to pip Installation to ensure you have it

 Install Guild AI

-To install Guild AI, run the following on the command line:
+To install Guild AI, run the following command:

 pip install guildai

 Alternatively, install to the user install directory using the